phebacolfer/SortFile/README.md

 ###### This program sorts a list of strings contained within a file named "Sort Me.txt" first by string length, then alphabetically, and finally returns the sorted list to stdout

-###### To use UpdatedFileSort or SortFile, compile and run in the terminal.
-UpdatedFileSort can accept r as an argument if you want the program to reverse the output, otherwise no arguments are needed.
-SortFile does not accept arguments.
+###### By compiling and running the CSC499HW3 file in the terminal, the UpdatedFileSort forward and UpdatedFileSort reverse are automatically run and compared to the expected output in "Sorted Text.txt" and "Reverse SortedText.txt"